-In addition, there is a lack of servicing across the municipality, which further diminishes land supply and constrains industrial, commercial and residential developments.
+In addition, there is a lack of servicing across the municipality, which further diminishes land supply and constrains industrial. commercial and residential developments.
 As such, Council, community and industry stakeholders identified the need to provide development infrastructure and utilities (e.g. water, sewerage, energy, gas) to activate and facilitate the release of zoned land.

 Increase zoned employment and residential land across the municipality to support growth and enhance its role as population and service centres for the Shire.

-Strategically plan for development infrastructure to service development. \This will help ensure land is 'investment-ready' and provide a conducive environment for residential development and business investment.
+Strategically planning for development infrastructure to facilitate good quality development is a must.
+This will help ensure land is 'investment-ready' and provide a conducive environment for residential development and business investment.